gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 After gathering the events, we should start thinking the key components of our new system.

 We usually aim for collecting about 60 to 80 percent of the business events within the system.
-It's vital not to aim for full set of events, particularly for those trivial ones, unless there are issues or performance concerns in that part of the system.
+Not the full set of events, particularly for those trivial ones, unless there are issues or performance concerns in that part of the system.

 To identify potential service candidates, we'll evaluate internal and only the internal events individually, considering the business capability necessary to enable each event.
 Guidelines for identifying candidates include: